kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

     ```

-> **Caveat:** If two indexes offer a plugin with the same name, only one can
+> **Note:** If two indexes each include a plugin with the same name, only one can
 > be installed at any time.

 ## The default index

-When a plugin doesn't have an explicit `INDEX_NAME` prefix, it refers to a plugin
-from the `default` index.
-These plugins have an implicit `default/` prepended to
+When you don't include an explicit `INDEX_NAME` prefix in your Krew command, the
-them in Krew commands.
-The `INDEX_NAME` prefix is used to differentiate plugins
+command will refer to a plugin from the default index.
+The `INDEX_NAME` prefix is
-with the same name across different indexes.
+used to differentiate plugins with the same name across different indexes.

 Krew ships with [`krew-index`][ki] as the `default` index, but this can be
 removed using the `kubectl krew index remove default` command.
-Once this is
+Once it is
 removed, you can add another index with the name `default` and plugins from it
 will not require the `INDEX_NAME` prefix in commands.